-In our model homes business we lease the Model Home Properties back to the seller for a certain period of time.
+In our model homes business we frequently lease model home properties back to the seller or homebuilder for a certain period of time.

-If the seller/lessee subleases space to its tenants, the seller/lessee's ability to meet any mortgage payments and its rental obligations to us may be subject to its subtenants' ability to pay their rent on a timely basis.
+Our ability to meet any mortgage payments is subject to the seller/lessee's ability to pay its rent and other lease obligations, such as triple net expenses, on a timely basis.
 A default by the seller/lessee or other premature termination of its leaseback agreement with us and our subsequent inability to release the property could cause us to suffer losses and adversely affect our financial condition and ability to pay dividends.